DataFire/Integrations/integrations/generated/azure_recoveryservicessiterecovery_service/README.md

   * startTime `string`: Start time of the workflow.

 ### DataStore
-* DataStore `object`: The datastore details of the MT.
+* DataStore `object`: The data store details of the MT.
   * capacity `string`: The capacity of data store in GBs.
   * freeSpace `string`: The free space of data store in GBs.
   * symbolicName `string`: The symbolic name of data store.